Misogyny in ice hockey: 2020s

-In 2022 it was revealed that Hockey Canada, which handles multiple sexual assault allegations per year, diverts a portion of player registration fees to a special fund worth approximately $15 million to "pay out settlements in cases of alleged sexual assault without its insurance company, and with minimal outside scrutiny".
-In federal hearings in July, Hockey Canada explained that from 1989 to 2022 it helped settle 21 cases, paying nearly C$9 million.
+That same month, an investigation into an alleged sexual assault said to have occurred after the 2018 IIHF World Junior Championship revealed that Hockey Canada, which handles multiple sexual assault allegations per year, diverts a portion of player registration fees to a special fund worth approximately $15 million to "pay out settlements in cases of alleged sexual assault without its insurance company, and with minimal outside scrutiny".
+In federal hearings that month, Hockey Canada explained that from 1989 to 2022 it helped settle 21 cases, paying nearly C$9 million.
 Amid "growing calls for a leadership overhaul to address the troubling culture" in hockey, the organization's CEO Scott Smith said he had no plans to resign.
 In October of that year, Smith and the entire board of directors resigned.
 They were subsequently replaced by an all-new board.